 Top spots for a beverage: Cable Beach, Roebuck Bay

 Must-dos: Pearl farm tour, Courthouse Markets, Cable Beach sunset camel ride

 Broome is a year round destination, with weather patterns that are similar to the Top End.
 There are two distinct seasons — the Wet and the Dry.
 The Dry runs roughly from May to October and is characterised by minimal rainfall and low humidity.
 You’ll enjoy warm to hot days and balmy nights throughout this period.

 The Wet stretches from late October to late April, and is characterised by higher temperatures and rainfall (including some pretty spectacular monsoonal thunderstorms), and therefore higher humidity.
 Accommodation prices are generally lower during the Wet, however it’s worth booking well in advance for school holiday travel in either season.

-This may be a remote corner of Australia, but there are plenty of cultural things to see and do in Broome.
+This may be a remote corner of Australia, but there are plenty of cultural things to do in Broome.